+Melissa Q. Teng (she/they) is a designer, social practice artist, and writer based in Boston, MA.
 Her public design practice is rooted in critical social theory, participatory action research methods, and humanistic experiential design.
-Her art practice often collaboratively explores questions, memories, and imaginations about displacement and belonging, with a particular focus on housing, homelessness, and prisons.
-She works across a variety of media and scales—institutions, neighborhoods, cities—always interested in how people come together to bend, upend, and repair the world around them.
+Her art practice often collaboratively explores community displacement and belonging, with a particular focus on housing, homelessness, and prisons.
+She works across a variety of media and scales—institutions, neighborhoods, cities—always interested in how people come together to bend the world around them.

 You can find her CV here.